-Significant improvements target physical, chemical and/or biological impairment issues that currently are unaddressed.
-This is achieved through strategies that reframe a key issue or behavior and that often energetically capitalize on big changes underway in society, the economics of the activity, or the underlying science involved.
+Improvements are significant if they target physical, chemical, or biological impairment issues that currently are unaddressed.
+This is achieved through strategies that reframe a key issue and that energetically capitalize on big changes underway in society, the economics of the activity, or the underlying science involved.

 Improvements of regional consequence are system-wide environmental outcomes.
-This is achieved through strategies that employ compelling pilot demonstrations that make a path to scale inevitable.
+This is achieved through strategies that employ compelling pilot demonstrations that make achieving regional scale inevitable.

 A Collaborative Team

 The Fund supports teams that include all of the parties connected with the issue.
-Collaboration for us means the participation of not only the designers, implementers, experts and advisors, but also the naysayers and the end users who are most likely to take the results and make a difference.
+Collaboration for us means the participation of the designers, implementers, experts, advisors, and the end users who are most likely to take the results and make a difference.
 It also includes the naysayers; the people who might be opposed to an innovative approach to an issue.
 Their voices should be heard and their opinions will shape stronger solutions.

 Solution Focus and Action Orientation

-The Fund supports projects that take concrete actions to prototype new approaches to Great Lakes problems.
-Actions taken at a specific place in the basin serve as a demonstration, not a result.
-The most impactful teams learn by doing, and adapt based on what they have learned.
+The Fund supports projects that prototype new approaches to Great Lakes problems.
+Actions taken at one place in the basin serve as a demonstration, not a result.
+The most impactful teams learn by doing and adapt based on what they have learned.
 Being adaptive is key to developing strategies that will scale basin-wide.